Jason-Ting/Weather-Derivatives/README.md

 <img width="347" alt="Screenshot 2024-07-26 at 4 42 19 PM" src="https://github.com/user-attachments/assets/55dd7d80-e0ad-4d47-8e26-5b854ee6c8cb">
 <p>&nbsp;</p>
 The output of the ADFuller test indeed shows that the data follows a stationary process and thus proper time-series modelling techniques can be applied.
-Secondly, we should determine if our dataset
+Secondly, we should determine if our dataset still has inter-temporal dependence after detrending.
+We plot the partial autocorrelations and autocorrelations here.
+These will also assist us in determining the lag of our time-series models.
+<p>&nbsp;</p>
 <img width="967" alt="Screenshot 2024-07-26 at 4 44 51 PM" src="https://github.com/user-attachments/assets/b793aaa8-072a-44b5-aadc-10c0e903af10">
 <p>&nbsp;</p>
+Sure enough there is signficant lags above the test-statistic indicating the data contains high lag-dependence.

 ## Ornstein-Uhlenbeck Model
-The Ornstein-Uhlenbeck Model is a continous time Gaussian process governed by the stochastic differential equation:
+A key feature of our model is the usage of stochastic weather forecasting that aims to simulate weather temperatures over time.
+For that, we use an OU model which is a continous time Gaussian process governed by the stochastic differential equation:

 $$
 dX_t = \theta (\mu - X_t) dt + \sigma dW_t